Checklists are useful when they force teams to look at the right evidence before pressure takes over.

 2. Check test evidence around the change

-Do not stop at total test status.
+Don't stop at total test status.
 Ask whether the changed behavior is covered by meaningful tests.
-Passing broad test suites can still leave the exact change under-tested.
+A suite of two thousand passing tests can still leave the exact change under-tested.

 If coverage is missing, the release might still ship, but the missing evidence should be explicit and owned.